State v. Womack, 2018-CF-4676 (Duval Co.)

 Casper v.
 State, 2020 WL 1161597 (Fla.
 1st DCA, Mar.
 11, 2020)

-Holding: Trial court's order summarily denying 3.850 motion for postconviction relief reversed and remanded for resentencing where the defendant was subject to an unconstitutional sentencing procedure.
+Holding: Trial court's order summarily denying 3.850 motion for postconviction relief reversed by the First DCA and remanded for resentencing where the defendant was subject to an unconstitutional sentencing procedure.
 Resentencing resulted in a time-served sentence.

 State v.
 Gadson, 2011-CF-6115 (Duval County 2019)

 Holding: Granting 3.850, in part, for resentencing where counsel failed to object to improper sentencing considerations.

 Smith v.
 State, 44 Fla.
 L. Weekly D2770 (Fla.
 5th DCA November 15, 2019)

 Holding: Reversing order, summarily denying 3.850 motion based on new evidence of juror misconduct, for evidentiary hearing.